 Sweetie Rose is a 6-7 year old pure-bred Boston Terrier.
 She is a larger girl and weighs about 30 lbs., is spayed and current on vaccinations, heartworm negative and microchipped.
 She was just given the name Sweetie Rose by the woman who found her without a collar or name.

 Unfortunately, after much effort, no one claimed Sweetie.
-She would do best in a household where she is the only pet, but does fine with dogs her size or larger.
-She's a little jealous, but who can blame her?
+She would do best in a household where she is the only pet, but generally does fine with dogs her size or larger.
+She's a little jealous, and pushy?
 She'll make a wonderful, loyal companion for someone and deserves a 2nd chance.

 Sweetie is a gentle, loving girl, loves to give face licks and get tummy rubs.
 She is housebroken and crate trained.
 She loves to go on walks and car rides.
-Since she's a bigger gal she tends to pick on the smaller dogs, but does fine with those her own size or larger.
+Since she's a bigger gal she tends to pick on the smaller dogs.
+She'd do best with an experienced adopter.

 If you want to meet me, please call my buddy joe at the